Uh oh! Burst pipe?

 3. Call a Licensed Plumber

-While you might be tempted to tackle the repair yourself, resist the urge!
-Burst pipes can be tricky, and DIY attempts could worsen the damage.
-Call a licensed plumber like WP Plumbing straight away.
-They’re trained to fix burst pipes efficiently and get your water flowing again safely.
+Tempted to do the repairs yourself?
+It’s best to resist!
+Burst pipes can be complicated, and DIY fixes might make things worse.
+Give a licensed plumber, like WP Plumbing, a call straight away.
+They’re trained to sort out burst pipes efficiently and safely get your water flowing again.

 Mould and Mildew: Taking Care of Unwanted Guests